Undesirable Biases in NLP: Addressing Challenges of Measurement: Introduction

 This is not the first paper proposing that AI researchers should utilize tools from psychometrics.
 For instance, \shortciteauthor{jacobs_measurement_2021} \citeyear{jacobs_measurement_2021} argue for applying psychometrics to study algorithmic fairness --- a discussion we now extend to NLP bias measures.
-In section \ref{sec:related-works} we will consequently position our paper in the literature and compare our contributions to those of related works \shortcite[i.a.]{zhang_robustness_2020,jacobs_measurement_2021,du_assessing_2021}.
+In section \ref{sec:related-works} we will consequently position our paper in the literature and compare our contributions to those of related works \shortcite[i.a.]{bommasani2022trustworthy,du_assessing_2021,jacobs_measurement_2021}.

-\section{Measuring bias as an unobservable concept}
+\section{Measuring Bias as an Unobservable Concept}

-Measuring and mitigating bias in NLP systems has received increasing attention, and by now a large variety of measures and datasets for measuring bias exist.
-Most early measures \shortcite<e.g.,>{caliskanSemanticsDerivedAutomatically2017,bolukbasi_man_2016} were designed for static word embeddings (such as word2vec, GloVe or the input embeddings used in more recent language models), often involving lists of word pairs that illustrate a particular semantic contrast.
-More recently, researchers have focused more on \emph{challenge sets}: large datasets with pairs or triples of sentences, aimed at uncovering undesirable biases or stereotypes in language models, which often depend on much more than individual word representations \shortcite<e.g.,>{zhao_gender_2018,nangia_crows-pairs_2020,webster_measuring_2021}.
-We refer the reader to Table \ref{tab:example-bias-measures} for some examples of bias measures.

-Despite all this work, conceptually, bias remains poorly understood \shortcite[i.a.]{blodgett_language_2020,dev_measures_2022,stanczak_survey_2021,talat_you_2022}.
-That bias is a complex phenomenon, which is hard to define, contributes to the difficulty of measuring it.
-While some argue that the term bias is too vague and that we should instead look at better defined concepts such as downstream harms and stereotypes \shortcite{blodgett_language_2020,dev_measures_2022}, others propose a \emph{statistical definition} that measures bias as the degree to which system behaviors deviate when treating different social groups of interest \shortcite{danks_algorithmic_2017,barocas-hardt-narayanan,shah_predictive_2020}.
-Combining both views, a popular definition of bias is a ``skew that produces a type of harm'' \shortcite{crawford2017trouble,dev_measures_2022}.

-Though it may be useful to measure the statistical bias in the NLP system's behavior, this should not be conflated with the (possibly intractable) manifestation of bias within a model that leads to this biased behavior.
-Researchers have identified many possible sources and explanations of model bias \shortcite<see e.g.,>{sun_mitigating_2019,hovy_five_2021} and the black box nature of modern NLP systems makes it unlikely that a single (interpretable) representation exists where we could measure a ``statistical bias'' that captures all model bias.
-A precise definition --- such as the statistical bias in one representation or output of the model --- may ignore many other important factors that shape the bias of a model (e.g., the combined effects of bias in different representations).
+As pointed out in the introduction, measuring and mitigating bias in NLP systems has received a lot of attention in the last couple of years, and a broad range of tools has been developed to measure bias in NLP systems.
+Section~\ref{subsec:intro_bias_measures} provides a quick overview of these tools for readers not working in this area.